tischda/mkdoc/README.md

 target: my-document.pdf
 ~~~

-The output directory must exist.
+Note that the `out` directory specified after `-o` in the options file must exist.